proballstar/atlas/README.md

 Atlas was originally developed by two middle school students, Aaron Ma and Rohan Fernandes.

-Atlas provides stable Python APIs, along with currently developing C++ binding API.
+Atlas provides stable Python APIs, along with currently developing C++ binding API, and newly added javascript binding support with JQuery.
 Support for other languages are future plans.

 ## Versions